Display-Lab/vert-ramp-affirmation/paver_paradigm.md

   ]
 }
 ```
+Supported dispositions are those that the figure template can possibly support.
+A template can be said to support a paver if the performance dispositions of the paver are all incluced in those supported.
+This leads to a problem stuffing non-performance dispositions into pavers.
+E.g. role when it's included in performance data.
+Might need to make a separate bitstomach and spek accomodation to process non-performance dispositions out of performance data.
 If a figure template supports all of the dispositions of a paver, then the paver gets marked as supported by the figure template:

 ```json